walter-cumbucane/alx-system_engineering-devops/0x00-shell_basics/README.md

 12-file_type -> prints the file type of /tmp/iamafile
 13-symbolic_link -> creates a symbolic link to /bin/ls
-14-copy_html ->copy all html files to the parent directory only if they don't exist there
+14-copy_html ->copy all html files to the parent directory only if they don't exist there 101-clean_emacs -> deletes all the files in the directory that end with '~'